Dietetic Internship Admission Requirements

-- Three letters of reference: one must be from an employer or supervisor from a paid or volunteer position, preferably an R.D.
-Two should be from professors in the DPD program.
+- You must secure three letters of reference: one must be from an employer or supervisor from a paid or volunteer position, preferably an RD.
+Two should be from professors in your DPD program.

 YOU MUST PAY THE $65 APPLICATION FEE ONLINE IN ORDER TO BE CONSIDERED FOR ADMISSION INTO OUR INTERNSHIP.
-You pay by going to the Extended Education website at https://calpoly.augusoft.net/index.cfm?method=ClassInfo.ClassInformation&int_class_id=23807&int_category_id=1&int_sub_category_id=78&int_catalog_id=0
+You must pay this fee through the Extended Education website.

-- Note: Your application will not be accepted if you do not pay this application fee to Cal Poly by the 2/15 deadline.
+- Note: Your application will not be accepted if you do not pay the application fee to Cal Poly by the 2/15 deadline.
 You will receive a receipt for your online payment via email.
-If you made the payment but did not receive the receipt, please contact program Director Kati Fosselius immediately, and by no later than 2/15.
+If you made the payment but did not receive the receipt, please contact Dr. Kari Pilolla, the Program Director, immediately and by no later than 2/15.
 Again, you will not be considered for the program unless this payment is made by the deadline.